knpuniversity/rest/knpu/put-editing.rst

       Then the response status code should be 200
       And the "avatarNumber" property should equal "2"

 This looks a lot like our POST scenario, and that's good: consistency!
-It would be a bummer if our create endpoint looked a lot different than our update endpoint.
+But we *do* need to add a line to put a programmer into the database and tweak a few other details.
 The status code *is* different: 201 is used when an asset is created but the normal 200 is used when it's an update.

 Just to keep us tied into the theory of things, I'll describe this using REST-nerd language.
 Ready?
 Ok.